 Candidates should send resume, cover letter including your salary requirements, and contact information for 3 references to: NNHVIP@gmail.com.

-Projected start date: September 1, 2018.
+Projected start date: November 2018 (Interviews begin in October after the NNHVIP conference).
 May work remotely while establishing national office location.

 Benefits standard for Community Partners employees include Medical, Dental/Vision, Retirement.